Dry Farm Melon Production in Oregon

 Education and outreach methods and analyses:

-We conducted two outreach events as part of this project, one focused on retailers/marketers and one focused on farmers.
+In 2022, we conducted two field day/outreach events as part of this project, one focused on retailers/marketers and one focused on farmers.
 Both groups were enthusiastic about the project and the melons that they saw/tasted.
 Retailer/marketers made it clear that they preferred smaller melons.
-Results from the taste tests are presented in table 3.
+Results from the taste tests are presented in Table 3.

 Education and Outreach Outcomes